JiaweiZhuang/xESMF/README.rst

 - For multi-tiled grids like `Cubed-Sphere <https://github.com/JiaweiZhuang/cubedsphere>`_, Conservative regridding will work correcly by just regridding each tile and adding up the results.
-  But other methods don't not correctly handle tile edges.
+  But other methods do not correctly handle tile edges.

 - Improve Masking.
 Currently, np.nan will be mapped to np.nan, but masking created by np.ma will be ignored.